-Our society needs functional transports – for people in their daily lives, for the exchange of goods and services.
-Mobility creates opportunities but also challenges.
-A sustainable transport system needs to be accessible to all, based on renewable resources and without traffic casualties.
-Green, safe and efficient transport is a prerequisite for the attractive society that takes responsibility for human life and nature.
+Green, safe and efficient transport is a prerequisite for an attractive society that takes responsibility for human life and the nature that surrounds us.
 New knowledge that generates new solutions is a key issue.

 The research is focused on three profile areas, connected by the overall themes Autonomous transportation, Electromobility and Transition to future transportation systems: